-The management committee decides on the fee due per session, this is usually done annually but could be done more often if circumstances warrant an additional review, eg if the village hall rates increase dramatically.
+The management committee decides on the fee due per hour, this is done on a regular basis.
 Fee rates are not amended during a half term, and a notice period of at least $\frac{1}{2}$ term is given before a fee change becomes effective.
-All parents will be advised of the revised sessional rate through one or more of our normal communication channels, these being via the website, on notice boards, in the regular newsletters or in writing to each parent.
+All parents will be advised of the revised hourly rates through one or more of our normal communication channels, these being via the website, on notice boards, in the regular newsletters or in writing to each parent.